3000 Cups of Deceit

 Regardless of whether Mortenson took a wrong fork in the trail, there is no way he could have ended up in Korphe unless he swam across the Braldu—which is roiled by rapids and paralyzingly cold.
 Given his debilitated condition after his ordeal on K2, it strains belief to suggest that Mortenson would have even considered swimming across the Braldu.
 Had he attempted it, he almost certainly would have drowned.

-After I pointed out in Three Cups of Deceit that it would have been impossible for him to reach Korphe by the route he described above, Mortenson abandoned that story in favor of an entirely different one.
+After I pointed out in Three Cups of Deceit that it would have been impossible for him to reach Korphe by the route he described above, Mortenson abandoned that story, without explanation or apology, in favor of an entirely different tale.
 In this new account (written by CAI Communications Director Karin Ronnow, and published in CAI’s annual magazine, Journey of Hope, in November 2011), Mortenson didn’t make a wrong turn “two hours before Askole.”
-Instead, he continued down the obvious trail to Askole and then, immediately before entering that village, inexplicably took a sharp turn to the left and walked across a little-known suspension bridge, which he then neglected to mention over the years that followed.
+Instead, he continued down the obvious trail to Askole and then, immediately before entering that village — defying common sense — he took a sharp turn to the left, descended a steep, rocky slope, and walked across the Braldu River on a little-known suspension bridge, which he then neglected to mention for the next eighteen years.

-The remains of this bridge are still visible.
-Although it’s been all but destroyed by seasonal floods and more than a decade of neglect, if you find Korphe on Google Earth and zoom down to a point 1.1 miles due east of the Korphe school, you can plainly see what’s left of the ruined span.
+The remains of this bridge are still visible a mile east of the Korphe school.
+Although it’s been ravaged by seasonal floods and more than a decade of neglect, what’s left of the ruined span can be seen in the Google Earth photo below.
 The southern terminus of its fraying cables is anchored to the edge of a broad alluvial shelf overlooking the Braldu River, a place called Testay Dass.
-But Mortenson could not have reached Korphe by walking across this bridge in 1993, because the bridge didn’t exist at the time.
+But Mortenson could not have reached Korphe by walking across this bridge in 1993, as he claimed, because the bridge didn’t exist at the time.

 Balti workers who built the bridge at Testay Dass say that construction didn’t begin until 1999, and wasn’t completed until 2000.
 And here’s the kicker: It was Mortenson who personally arranged for this bridge to be built and paid for with CAI funds, according to Zaman Ali, a resident of Askole who helped build it.